For General Information: (740) 374-1400

 Summary

 A small difference in blood pressure readings between arms usually isn’t a worry.
-But a large difference can be a warning sign of a health problem.
+But a large difference can be a warning sign of a health condition.

 Answer